EmreBEYS/MOTAS-Smart-Dispatch-System/README.md

 # 🚌 MOTAS Smart Dispatch System

-A modern web-based public transportation management system developed as an educational and portfolio project.
+A modern web-based **Public Transportation Management System** developed with **Flask** and **PostgreSQL**.

-> **Disclaimer**
+> **Educational & Portfolio Project**
 >
-> This project is an independent software project developed for educational and portfolio purposes.
+> This project was developed for educational and portfolio purposes.
 > It is **not affiliated with, endorsed by, or developed by MOTAŞ**.

 ---

 # 📖 Overview

-MOTAS Smart Dispatch System is a web application designed to simplify the management of a city's public transportation network.
+MOTAS Smart Dispatch System is a full-stack web application that simplifies the management of urban public transportation services.

-The project includes both a **public information portal** and a comprehensive **administration panel** for managing transportation operations.
+The project provides both a **public passenger portal** and a comprehensive **administration panel** for managing buses, routes, drivers, stops, announcements, users, and transportation operations.

 ---

 # ✨ Features

-## 🌐 Public Panel
+## 🌐 Public Portal

-- 🚌 Bus information
+- 🚌 Bus route information
 - 🚏 Bus stop information
-- 🗺 Route information
+- 🤖 AI-assisted route recommendation
 - 📢 Announcements
-- 📞 Contact page
-- 🎒 Lost property application
+- 🔍 Route search
 - 👤 User Login
 - 📝 User Registration
+- 🎒 Lost Property Application
+- 📞 Contact Page

 ---